korningf/cso-git/README.md

 ```

-We want Aegis-git to be multi-user and crucially be able to run system daemons and servers.

-These typically run as technical service accounts and should not live in a user `%AppData%`.
+# GitBash

+The Git OpenSSL libraries must be able to talk to Windows Credential manager and pull certificates.

+For this reason, on a managed desktop machine it is best to install Git with the default settings.

 .

-For this reason, though we may have user-space install, we still want it to live in `c:\git`.

-We recommend doing an initial gitbash install as Administrator along with the `sshd` Daemon.
+install gitbash:

+    winget install -e --id Git.Git -source winget

+# Python

+Mixed Python / Pip environments on Windows can be quite problematic with SSL/TLS and `Pyenv` `pipenv`.

+The Python pip package manager must be able to talk to Windows Credential manager and pull certificates.

+Python and pip in particular are very temperamental with mixed environments and mixed SSL/TLS bindings.

+For this reason, on a managed desktop, it is best to install a managed machine-scoped Python for Windows.

 .

-User-space installs will not be able to run the `sshd` OpenSSH server or any other daemon.

-Other than that, User-space install works just fine - we still recommend it lives in `c:\git`.

-.

-install gitbash:
+install python:

-    winget install --id Git.Git -e --source winget --location "c:\git"
+    winget install -e --id Python.Python.3.12 --scope machine